 Rooms for Side Meetings

 Notes: You must register for the conference before a side meeting room can be reserved!
-Any audio/visual equipment and refreshments must be coordinated directly with the hotel and are the responsibility of the attendee hosting the meeting.
+All audio/visual equipment and refreshments must be coordinated directly with the hotel and are the responsibility of the attendee hosting the meeting.

 Families where both parents are registered attendees at the conference